Higley Unified School District

-The Higley Unified School District #60, abbreviated HUSD #60 is a school district in Gilbert, Arizona.
-The school district serves portions of Gilbert and Queen Creek.
-It is one of Arizona's fastest growing school districts, with modest continued growth despite the downturn in the economy at the end of the 2000s (decade).
-The District owns two preschools, nine elementary schools, two middle schools, two high schools, and one virtual academy.
+The Higley Unified School District #60 or HUSD #60, is a school district in Gilbert, Arizona.
+The school district serves 13,500 students across 16 schools in portions of Gilbert, Mesa and Queen Creek.
+It is one of Arizona's fastest growing school districts.
+Continued modest growth is expected despite the downturn in the economy during the 2000s.
 In August 2013, the district opened two new middle schools and all other elementary schools that hosted grades K-8 went down to K-6.